vuhung16au/ai-resume-jd-tailored/INSTALLATION-GUIDE.md

 ## Next Steps

-Once you have the application running, check out the `FEATURES.md` file for details on how to use all the features of the AI Resume Tailoring Tool.
+Once you have the application running, check out the `FEATURES.md` file for details on how to use all the features of the AI✨resume+jd=tailored app.
 The application includes interactive tutorials to help new users get started.